 During the 82nd Texas Legislative session, Senate Bill 1107 was passed.
 This bill requires all new students, transfer students, and returning students who have had a fall or spring semester break in their attendance at an institution of higher education to provide proof of bacterial meningitis vaccination (or a booster dose).
 The bacterial meningitis vaccination must have been given during the preceding five year time period and at least 10 days prior to the first day of the semester.
-A student will be able to register for classes but if the evidence of vaccination is not turned in by the last day of registration, the student will be dropped from their courses.
+A student will not be able to register for classes without providing proof of the bacterial meningitis vaccine.

-1. This bill applies to:

-- a.
-New student--a first-time student of an institution of higher education or private or independent institution of higher education, including a student who transfers to the institution from another institution: - b.
-Returning student--a student who previously attended an institution of higher education or private or independent institution of higher education before January 1, 2012, and who is enrolling in the same or another institution of higher education or private or independent institution of higher education following a break in enrollment of at least one fall or spring semester. - 2.
-Evidence of Vaccination--Acceptable evidence of vaccination or receiving a booster dose includes: - a. the signature or stamp of a physician or his/her designee or public health personnel on a form which shows the month, day, and year the vaccination dose or booster was administered; or - b. an official immunization record generated from a state or local health authority: or - c. an official record received from school officials, including a record from another state.
+- 1. This bill applies to: - New student--a first-time student of an institution of higher education or private or independent institution of higher education, including a student who transfers to the institution from another institution; - b.
+Returning student--a student who previously attended an institution of higher education or private or independent institution of higher education before January 1, 2012, and who is enrolling in the same or another institution of higher education or private or independent institution of higher education following a break in enrollment of at least one fall or spring semester.

+2. Evidence of Vaccination--Acceptable evidence of vaccination or receiving a booster dose includes:

+- a. the signature or stamp of a physician or his/her designee or public health personnel on a form which shows the month, day, and year the vaccination dose or booster was administered; or - b. an official immunization record generated from a state or local health authority; or - c. an official record received from school officials, including a record from another state.